Introduction

 - Remove the alarm from its mounting bracket.

-- Check the battery type and replace it with a new one if necessary.
+- Check the battery type and replace it with a new one if needed.

 - Inspect and clean the battery contacts.

-- Please insert the new battery correctly to ensure it is firmly in place.
+- Insert the new battery correctly to ensure it is firmly in place.

 - Reattach the alarm and secure it properly.

-- Turn the power back on and test the alarm to ensure it is working correctly.
+- Turn the power back on and test the alarm to confirm it is functioning correctly.

-By following these steps, you can resolve the beeping issue and ensure your fire alarm is functioning properly, providing you with peace of mind.
+By adhering to these steps, you can effectively resolve the beeping issue and ensure your fire alarm operates properly, providing you with peace of mind.

 Are There Environmental Factors at Play?